chenx/oj/C++_Note.md

 ### std::distance

-The distance between two iterators is calculated using the std::distance function, which is available in the \<iterator> header.
+The distance between two iterators is calculated using the std::distance function, which is available in the &lt;iterator> header.
 This function determines the number of elements between the first and last iterators in a given range.